 This is one of the busiest areas of Auckland.
-It’s not the best spot for those wanting peace and relaxation or families that want a quiet place to rest, but a fantastic choice for where to stay in Auckland for travellers looking to experience the city’s nightlife and food scene.
+It’s not the best spot for those wanting peace and relaxation or families that want a quiet place to rest, but it’s a fantastic choice for travellers looking to experience the city’s nightlife and food scene.

 You could also look for accommodations in the waterfront area of Britomart, at the northern end of Queen Street.
 It’s another one of the the top shopping neighbourhoods in Auckland and a hotspot for nightlife, but tends to remain a little more low-key during the day.